orangeduck/mpc/README.md

 Building parsers in the above way can have issues with self reference and left handed recursion.

 To overcome this we separate the construction of parsers into two different steps.
-First we allocate them...
+Construction and Definition.

 ```c
 mpc_parser_t* mpc_new(const char* name);
 ```

-This will construct a parser a parser called `name` which can then be referenced by others including itself when defined.
-Any parse created using `mpc_new` is said to be _retained_.
+This will construct a parser called `name` which can then be used by others, including itself.
+Any parser created using `mpc_new` is said to be _retained_.
 This means it will behave slightly differently to a normal parser.
-For example when deleting a parser that includes a _retained_ parser, the _retained_ parser it will not be deleted.
+For example when deleting a parser that includes a _retained_ parser, the _retained_ parser it will not be deleted along with it.
 To delete a retained parser `mpc_delete` must be used on it directly.

 A _retained_ parser can then be defined using...